jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product on building and maintaining his Palace at Versailles.
 And he didn't even pay taxes.
 He was a self-described god on earth.
 I love to think about what Protagonist Kings would feel if they time-traveled to see this opulence.
 Credit: [Versailles: The Dream of a King](https://www.imdb.com/title/tt1167686/)._

 Under Antagonist Kings society's money went to the leaders' vanity and wasn't re-invested to help win the game of civilization.
 Main Street became increasingly unhappy as frontline problems piled up.
-Their houses were still thatched, hands were still worn, and they did manual labor all day.
-They even paid all the taxes but were still banned from advancing in official society.
+Their houses were still thatched, food was still scarce, and they did manual labor all day.
+The people paid all the taxes but were still banned from advancing in official society.

 Antagonist Kings turned Feudalism into a caste system.

 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
 We thus rightfully call Antagonist Kings, Darth King.
 The nobles lost the plot of their own stories.
 They turned their people from player gods into extras.

 Trying to keep society in the Medieval Age forever sent Darth King's civilizations into revolutions, and cost him his head.

 ## Angels and Demons On Our Shoulders

 I'm not sure if you know this Stargazer, but the Devil was once the Angel Lucifer.
-He fell from grace after succumbing to greed and power.
+He fell from God's grace after succumbing to vanity and greed.
 Likewise, Lord's Sauron, Vader, Voldemort were all once heroes of a classic tale.
 As the saying goes, "power corrupts, and absolute power corrupts absolutely."

-The switch over from a classic to a selfish/spectacle story is never easy to see coming.
+The switch over from a classic to a selfish/spectacle story is never easy to see.
 In fact, Darth King thought he was a good guy; an angel, in fact.
 As philosophers like Rousseau were saying humanity needed more tolerance, equality, and compassion, the nobility actually agreed with many of these values.

 After all, the leaders believed they were protectors of their flock.
 That's why monarchs such as Frederick I, Emperor Joseph II, and Catherine II, called themselves "enlighten monarchs."
 The trending royal mentality was, "Everything for the people, nothing by the people."

 We can see how self-serving this mentality is.
 Why couldn't the nobles pay taxes?
 Why couldn't the people have a fair judicial system?
 Why couldn't merit decide who gets the job?
 Enlightened monarchs preached one thing and did another.
 The point is Darth King wasn't evil for being born into nobility.
 He was evil for holding his unhappy people back from enjoying the majic of playing the game of civilization.

-When a regular person rose himself up with hard work and innovation, a royal felt justified using a rulebook the nobility wrote, to take ownership spend the rewards on opulence.

 The nobles thus became fallen heroes.
 And sadly, this story of fallen kings is repeating itself in our modern times.
 Our antagonists are also heroes fallen from grace.

 ## Fallen Heroes

 It's important to note, while Rousseau's followers were politically free, they were economically desperate.
 Hunger, disease, unemployment, illiteracy were frequent after the American, French, and following revolutions.
 Rousseau's time was basically one of "economic anarchy."
-This was when red/blue philosophies were born.
-Their writers like Edmund Burke and John Stuart Mill wanted political liberation from kings.
+This was when Left/Right philosophies were born.
+Their writers like Edmund Burke and John Stuart Mill wanted liberty from kings.

 But they were also obsessed with economic growth to bring the people up from poverty.